 As a startup, we wanted to be frugal and smart about our spending when it came down to Sip & Spin.
 We knew we wanted to throw a dope event, but unfortunately we didn’t have the cash to support what we wanted.
 We knew we needed to ask for donations and sponsors, but we didn’t have any idea on how to do so.

-Initially, we drafted up an email and we sent it to a few people – but that email was mostly a dud and didn’t interest anyone.
-It wasn’t until we reached out to one company that asked to see our sponsorship deck that we realized we had not been asking for donations/sponsors the right way.
+Initially, we drafted up an email and we sent it to a few people – but that email wasn't hitting the spot, and didn’t interest anyone.
+It wasn’t until we reached out to one company that asked to see our sponsorship deck that we realized we were approaching getting sponsors the wrong way.

-If you didn’t know, a sponsorship deck is essentially an professional document that details everything about your event, your company, your target audience, and why someone should sponsor you.
+If you didn’t know, a sponsorship deck is essentially a professional document that details everything about your event, your company, your target audience, and why someone should sponsor you.

 After learning that we needed a sponsorship deck, we spent a few hours browsing on Google and YouTube and FINALLY were able to create our own deck.
 If you are planning an event soon (or in the future), here is everything you need to know about creating a sponsorship deck.